hadooparchitecturebook/Taxi360/README.md

     kafka-topics --zookeeper ZKHOST:ZKPORT --partition 2 --replication-factor 2 --create --topic taxi-trip-input

-Where ZKHOST:ZKPORT is the host and port number for a ZooKeeper server
+Where ZKHOST:ZKPORT is the host and port number for a ZooKeeper server in the cluster.

 You can test the successful creation of the topic with the following: